Maryland Unemployment is a mess.

 Where are the press conferences?
 Why the silence?

-Hogan and Robinson surely have read the social media backlash.
+Hogan and Robinson indeed have read the social media backlash.
 Where are they?
 What are they doing to address Maryland’s unemployment payments still on hold?

-You can watch below Sofastaii’s 18-minute interview with Maryland Labor Secretary Tiffany Robinson.
+You can watch Sofastaii’s 18-minute interview with Maryland Labor Secretary Tiffany Robinson below.

 The Silver Lining in Maryland’s Unemployment system?

-There may be some good news on the horizon for the unemployed, however.
+However, there may be some good news on the horizon for the unemployed.

 In February, the Maryland Board of Public Works approved two new contracts – totaling $150.2 million, fully financed by the federal government – to increase staffing at the Labor Department’s unemployment division, erasing the massive backlog of outstanding unemployment claims.